wangziqi2013/wangziqi2013.github.io/_posts/2021-05-15-hippocrates.markdown

 consistency problem between the hierarchy and the NVM device on a system crash, at which time dirty data that belong to the persistence range but not yet flushed back to the NVM will be lost, meaning that a subset of stores will be lost, and it is unknown which store operations are lost.
+Programmers need to "fortify" the persistence semantics by inserting special primitives to enforce write ordering, with which writes to the NVM device would be guaranteed to be ordered.
+Based on the write ordering abstractions, many mechanisms can be applied to further built higher level semantics such as transactional semantics.

 Hippocrates limits its scope to three classes of common bugs that are found in applications.
 The first class is